 But this can all get confusing in a hurry.
-What is the difference between rice wine and rice vinegar?
-And what about the enigmatic rice wine vinegar?
-Is that one a wine or a vinegar?
+What is the difference between rice wine vs. rice vinegar?
+And what about rice vinegar vs. the enigmatic rice wine vinegar?
+Is that one wine or vinegar?
 We'll get to all of that.
 But before we do, it's worth remembering that vinegar is made from wine, and both wine and vinegar are produced by a process called fermentation.

 How Rice Wine is Made

 Fermentation is the process by which ethanol (aka alcohol) is produced by some sort of biological organism like yeast.
 When yeast consumes sugar, whether in a fruit such as grapes or in grain such as corn, wheat or rice, they produce alcohol and also carbon dioxide gas.
-This gas is what causes yeast breads to rise while also giving beer its fizz.
-It also produces the alcohol in beer, wine, and spirits.
+This gas is what causes yeast breads to rise and give beer its fizz.
+It also produces alcohol in beer, wine, and spirits.

 When the grain in question is rice, you get rice wine and, depending on the variety of rice (and possibly other ingredients) you start with, how long it's aged, and whether additional distillation takes place, the resulting rice wine can be mild or strong, with a color that ranges from pale yellow to reddish-brown.

 Types of Rice Wine

-Rice wines generally take two forms, the kinds you cook with and the kinds you drink.
-And here in North America, the most common example of each type both happen to originate in Japan: mirin being the most common cooking wine and sake being the most common type of drinking wine.
+Rice wines generally take two forms—the kind you cook with and the kind you drink.
+The most common example of each type both happen to originate in Japan: mirin, the most common cooking wine and sake, the most common drinking wine.